capslocky/git-cheat-sheet/git.md

 Command | Description
 --- | ---
-git cherry -v | Show local commits yet to be pushed to upstream git branch -v | Show all local branches with respective tip commits and ahead/behind info git branch --no-merged develop | Show all local branches not merged to develop branch git branch --merged develop | Show all local branches merged to develop branch git branch --merged develop -r | The same, but for remote branches <br> (-a to see both remote and local) git log -3 --stat --pretty=format:"%h - %an (%ar): %s" | Show last 3 commits with file statistics git log head..origin --pretty=format:"%h - %an (%ar): %s" | Show all new commits from upstream git log --grep 'strange bug' --pretty=format:"%h - %an (%ar): %s" | Show all commits with text 'strange bug' git tag --list --contains d485e45 | Show all tags containing given commit
+git cherry -v | Show local commits yet to be pushed to upstream git branch -v | Show all local branches with respective tip commits <br> and ahead/behind status git branch --no-merged develop | Show all local branches not merged to develop branch git branch --merged develop | Show all local branches merged to develop branch git branch --merged develop -r | The same, but for remote branches <br> (-a to see both remote and local) git log -3 --stat --pretty=format:"%h - %an (%ar): %s" | Show last 3 commits with file statistics git log head..origin --pretty=format:"%h - %an (%ar): %s" | Show all new commits from upstream git log --grep 'strange bug' --pretty=format:"%h - %an (%ar): %s" | Show all commits with text 'strange bug' git log --pretty=format:"%h - %an (%ar): %s" --follow \*ShopController.js\* | Show all commits affecting file 'ShopController.js' git tag --list --contains d485e45 | Show all tags containing given commit git rev-list --left-right --count [branch_name_1]...[branch_name_2] | Count unique commits between two branches git blame | TO DESCRIBE

 #### How to check if one commit contains another commit (copy-paste it to shell) ####